VoronDesign/Voron-Documentation/community/howto/fulg/installing_heater_with_rtv.md

 - Masking tape
 - Nitrile/Latex gloves
 - Trash bag (to keep those used towels & gloves in!)
-- Spatula (I used a plastic spatula meants for wall plaster)
+- Spatula (I used a plastic spatula meant for wall plaster)
 - Face mask (the smell is surprisingly strong!)

 Process: